Bay of Pigs Invasion: Prisoners

-Political reaction
+Public statements

 The failed invasion severely embarrassed the Kennedy administration and made Castro wary of future U.S. intervention in Cuba.
 On 21 April, in a State Department press conference, Kennedy said: "There's an old saying that victory has a hundred fathers and defeat is an orphan...
 Further statements, detailed discussions, are not to conceal responsibility because I'm the responsible officer of the Government..."
+The invasion's failure initiated Operation Mongoose to destabilize Cuba.

-Later, Kennedy told Khrushchev that the Bay of Pigs invasions was a mistake.
+Later, Kennedy told Khrushchev that the Bay of Pigs invasion was a mistake.

 The initial U.S. response concerning the first air attacks was of a dismissive quality.
-Adlai Stevenson denied any involvement in the first wave of airstrikes, stating before the United Nations, "These charges are totally false and I deny them categorically."
+Adlai Stevenson denied any involvement in the first wave of airstrikes, stating before the UN, "These charges are totally false and I deny them categorically."
 Stevenson continued to promote a story of two Cuban planes that had reportedly defected to the United States, apparently unaware that they were in fact U.S. planes piloted by U.S.-backed Cuban pilots to promote a false story of defection.

 In August 1961, during an economic conference of the OAS in Punta del Este, Uruguay, Che Guevara sent a note to Kennedy via Richard N. Goodwin, a secretary of the White House.
 It read: "Thanks for Playa Girón.
 Before the invasion, the revolution was weak.
 Now it's stronger than ever".
 Additionally, Guevara answered a set of questions from Leo Huberman of Monthly Review following the invasion.
 In one reply, Guevara was asked to explain the growing number of Cuban counter-revolutionaries and defectors from the regime, to which he replied that the repelled invasion was the climax of counter-revolution and that afterward such actions "fell drastically to zero."
 Regarding the defections of some prominent figures within the Cuban government, Guevara remarked that this was because "the socialist revolution left the opportunists, the ambitious, and the fearful far behind and now advances toward a new regime free of this class of vermin."

-As Allen Dulles later stated, CIA planners believed that once the troops were on the ground, Kennedy would authorize any action required to prevent failure – as Eisenhower had done in Guatemala in 1954 after that invasion looked as if it would collapse.
-Kennedy was deeply depressed and angered with the failure.
-Several years after his death, The New York Times reported that he told an unspecified high administration official of wanting "to splinter the CIA in a thousand pieces and scatter it to the winds."
-However, following a "rigorous inquiry into the agency's affairs, methods, and problems...
-[Kennedy] did not 'splinter' it after all and did not recommend Congressional supervision."
-Kennedy commented to his journalist friend Ben Bradlee, "The first advice I'm going to give my successor is to watch the generals and to avoid feeling that because they were military men their opinions on military matters were worth a damn."